Red Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have won 27 of the 50 games they were favored on the moneyline this season (54%).
+- The Red Sox have won 54.9% of the games this season when they were the moneyline favorite (28-23).

-- Boston has gone 9-8 when playing as moneyline favorites with odds of -160 or shorter (52.9% winning percentage).
+- When playing as moneyline favorites with odds of -200 or shorter, Boston has a 6-3 record (winning 66.7% of its games).

-- In the 113 games in which bookmakers have set an over/under for Boston, it has combined with opponents to go over the total 56 times (56-54-3).
+- In the 114 games in which oddsmakers have set an over/under for Boston, it has combined with opponents to go over the total 56 times (56-55-3).

-- The Red Sox have collected a 3-6-0 record ATS this season (covering only 33.3% of the time).
+- The Red Sox have covered just 33.3% of their games this season, going 3-6-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!